 The new disk had no errors.
 And because it is a new disk, I don’t had to wipe any file systems from it.

 So first I took the failed disk offline.
-Not sure if that was necessary, but to be on the safe side…
+Not sure if that was necessary, because I already had removed the disk.

 sudo zpool offline data 2664887927330352988